Out-there hair is having a moment, and we're totally here for it.

 In an interview, Goff told Allure the inspiration behind her fine art-inspired styles, which include Van Gogh's Starry Night, Claude Monet's Water Lilies, and Edvard Munch's The Scream.

 "I thought of [creating these looks] while I was washing a client's hair," Goff told Allure.
-"We had pulled her color palette from Starry Night, and I started wondering while I looked at the colors in the shampoo bowl, how hard it would be to do the actual painting on hair.
+"We had pulled her colour palette from Starry Night, and I started wondering while I looked at the colours in the shampoo bowl, how hard it would be to do the actual painting on hair.
 And since I have painted for much of my life, the concept appealed to me as an excuse to do more artwork."

 Goff told Allure that the reason she paints on extensions rather than on real hair is because she needs to work with the strands at a vertical angle, which can be uncomfortable.

 Allure reports that she paints all of the artwork by hand and refuses to use things like stencils.
-Some of the creations, like Starry Night, can take Goff up to 10 hours because of the complexity of the colors.
+Some of the creations, like Starry Night, can take Goff up to 10 hours because of the complexity of the colours.

-Color us impressed!
+Colour us impressed!